colin-gourlay/sundown-sessions/src/content/releases/j/jimi-hendrix/axis-bold-as-love/index.md

 ---
 ## About

-Axis: Bold As Love is a release by Jimi Hendrix released in 1967-12-01.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Little Wing.
+*Axis: Bold As Love* earns its place in the Sundown Sessions catalogue through “Little Wing”, a selection that offers a direct route into Jimi Hendrix's work.

+Heard in the context of the full release, “Little Wing” is an invitation to explore beyond the track featured on the show.